-ltem Specification/Restriction Α Maximum thickness of sole at the toe 10mm/0.4 in. в Overall length of shoe According to size of wearer's foot С Maximum height of shoe Not to exceed two-thirds (2/3) of total length of shoe (B+10mm) D Upper Shoe Material The material of the upper part (above the line of the sole) must be of soft, flexible, pliable material, not thicker than 4mm/0.16 in., including all lining, when measured on any flat surfaces.
-The shoe sole must follow the external curvatu ure of the shoe and may not extend more the shoe sole must follow the external curvature of the shoe and may not extend more than 5.0 mm beyond the external dimensions of the shoe.
+Item Specification/Restriction Α Maximum thickness of sole at the toe 10mm/0.4 in. В Overall length of shoe According to size of wearer's foot С Maximum height of shoe Not to exceed two-thirds (2/3) of total length of shoe (B+10mm) D Upper Shoe Material The material of the upper part (above the line of the sole) must be of soft, flexible, pliable material, not thicker than 4mm/0.16 in., including all lining, when measured on any flat surfaces.

+The shoe sole must follow the external curvature of the shoe and may not extend more than 5.0 mm beyond the external dimensions of the shoe.
 The outside vertical edge of the shoe sole must follow the external curvature of the shoe.
 The outside edge of the sole may not extend more than 5.0 mm beyond the outside of the shoe (when viewed from above).

-5.4.6 Sling
+5.4.6 Slina